joeferner/redis-commander/docs/connections.md

 "host" and "port" are needed.
 Do not set "path" or one of the "sentinel*" parameter as they have precedence over "host" and "port"!
+"host" can be either an IPv4 address, IPv6 address or a hostname.

 ```json
 {